strigo/strigo-rest-docs/content/event-reports.md

 # Event Reports

-## Questions report
+## Exercises report

-This data represents all workspaces question results that related to a specific event.
+This data represents all workspaces' exercise results that related to a specific event.

 ### Attributes: